thalassa-cloud/terraform-provider-thalassa/docs/resources/target_group.md

 ### Required

 - `name` (String) Name of the Target Group
-- `organisation_id` (String) Reference to the Organisation of the Target Group.
-If not provided, the organisation of the (Terraform) provider will be used.
 - `port` (Number) The port on which the targets receive traffic
 - `protocol` (String) The protocol to use for routing traffic to the targets.
-Must be one of: tcp, udp, http, https, grpc, quic.
+Must be one of: tcp, udp.
 - `vpc_id` (String) The VPC this target group belongs to

 ### Optional